Abdullah Anderson: College career

 During his second year in 2015, Anderson was one of six defensive players to start all 11 games and one of three defensive linemen to start every game.
 He totaled 46 tackles, eight tackles for loss, 4.5 sacks and three pass breakups from defensive tackle position.
 He ranked seventh on team in tackles and fifth on squad in tackles for loss.

 In his junior season, Anderson started all 11 games on the defensive line for a third straight year.
 He ranked fourth on team with 55 tackles, 13.5 tackles for loss, five pass breakups and two blocked kicks.
-Anderson ranked second in Patriot League in tackles for loss and ranked third in Patriot League in sacks.
+Anderson ranked second in the Patriot League in tackles for loss and ranked third in Patriot League in sacks.
 He was named Patriot League Defensive Player of the Week on November 21 after totaling five tackles, 3.5 tackles for loss, 2.5 sacks, one pass breakup and two blocked field goals against Fordham.

 During his senior year in 2017, Anderson recorded 42 tackles, nine tackles for loss, 2.5 sacks, two fumble recoveries, an interception, and blocked an extra point.
 In addition to being named All-Patriot League for the fourth time, he was named the 2017 Patriot League Defensive Player of the Year and NCAA FCS Collegiate Player of the Year by the Brooks-Irvine Memorial Football Club.
 He was also named second-team All-American by the Associated Press.

 Anderson ended his college career with 43 starts in which he had 171 tackles, 33.5 tackles for loss, 15.5 sacks, and a school-record four blocked kicks.